allure-framework/allurectl/README.md

 ### Bug reports

-Bug reports are subitted via [TestOps help portal](https://help.qameta.io).
+Bug reports are submitted via [TestOps help portal](https://help.qameta.io).
 To register at the help portal please do not use public email services, but use your corporate email instead.

 ## Supported platforms